ADMC: Attention-based Diffusion Model for Missing Modalities Feature Completion: Experiments Setup

 \subsection{Dataset}

 We evaluated our proposed method on two benchmark multimodal datasets: IEMOCAP \cite{IEMOCAP} and MIntRec \cite{mintrec}.
-IEMOCAP is an Interactive Emotional dataset with four emotional labels, while MIntRec is a multimodal intent recognition dataset collected from life TV dramas, featuring twenty intent labels.
-Specifically, In the IEMOCAP dataset, the frame-level features are 130-dim OpenSMILE features (IS13 ComParE) \cite{OpenSMILE}, 342-dim Denseface features from a pretrained DenseNetet \cite{DenseNet}, and 1024-dim BERT-large embeddings \cite{Bert}.
-For the MIntRec dataset, the frame-level features are 768-dim wav2vec 2.0 features \cite{wav2vec2}, 256-dim Faster R-CNN features from a pretrained ResNet-50 \cite{mintrec}, and 768-dim BERT embeddings \cite{Bert}.
+IEMOCAP is an Interactive Emotional dataset with four emotional labels.
+MIntRec is a multimodal intent recognition dataset collected from life TV dramas, featuring twenty intent labels.

-Similar to prior works\cite{MMIN,IF-MMIN}, we use specific encoders \(Enc\) for each modality.
-For \(Enc_a\), we use an LSTM \cite{LSTM} network to capture temporal information from sequential frame-level acoustic features, followed by max-pooling to generate utterance-level acoustic embeddings.
-For \(Enc_v\), a similar approach to \(Enc_a\) is applied on frame-level visual features, extracting utterance-level visual embeddings.
-For \(Enc_t\), we employ a TextCNN \cite{kim2014} to process sequential word-level textual features, resulting in utterance-level textual embeddings.
+In the IEMOCAP dataset, the frame-level features are 130-dim OpenSMILE features (IS13 ComParE) \cite{OpenSMILE}, 342-dim Denseface features from a pretrained DenseNet \cite{DenseNet}, and 1024-dim BERT-large embeddings \cite{Bert}.
+In the MIntRec dataset, the frame-level features are 768-dim wav2vec 2.0 features \cite{wav2vec2}, 256-dim Faster R-CNN features from a pretrained ResNet-50 \cite{mintrec}, and 768-dim BERT embeddings \cite{Bert}.
+Similar to \cite{MMIN,IF-MMIN}, for \(Enc_a\), we use an LSTM \cite{LSTM} network to capture temporal information from sequential frame-level acoustic features and apply max-pooling to obtain utterance-level acoustic embeddings.
+For \(Enc_v\), we use the same approach as \(Enc_a\) to obtain utterance-level visual embeddings.
+For \(Enc_t\), we employ a TextCNN \cite{kim2014} to obtain utterance-level textual embeddings from sequential word-level features.